-Appropriate mechanisms seem to be in place to control this activity in terms of the location, techniques and environmental effects in all Contracting Parties in all zones (intertidal, 0-12 miles and 12-200 miles) except that Ireland and Norway do not control the construction or placement of installations or structures within the 12 - 200 nautical mile zone.
+Appropriate mechanisms seem to be in place to control this activity in all Contracting Parties in all zones (intertidal, 0 - 12 miles and 12 - 200 miles) except that Ireland and Norway do not control the construction or placement of installations or structures within the 12 - 200 nautical mile zone.
 However, Ireland is considering legislation for that zone and Norway says that it has no activity within the zone except oil and gas activities.